InternetFreedomFoundation/archive/content/post/rti-responses-from-mp-and-meghalaya-show-compliance-failure-with-the-anuradha-bhasin-internet-shutdown-decision.md

 +++
-author = "Anushka Jain"
+author = 'Anushka Jain'
-categories = ["internet shutdowns", "RTI"] date = 2020-09-28T04:45:00Z
+categories = ['internet shutdowns', 'RTI'] date = 2020-09-28T04:45:00Z
-description = ""
+description = ''
 draft = false
-slug = "rti-responses-from-mp-and-meghalaya-show-compliance-failure-with-the-anuradha-bhasin-internet-shutdown-decision"
+slug = 'rti-responses-from-mp-and-meghalaya-show-compliance-failure-with-the-anuradha-bhasin-internet-shutdown-decision'
-summary = "Nine months after the Supreme Court's decision on internet shutdowns in the matter of Anuradha Bhasin v Union of India, there is still no compliance with the Court's decision. " tags = ["internet shutdowns", "RTI"] title = "RTI responses from MP and Meghalaya show compliance failure with the Anuradha Bhasin Internet Shutdown decision"
+summary = "Nine months after the Supreme Court's decision on internet shutdowns in the matter of Anuradha Bhasin v Union of India, there is still no compliance with the Court's decision. " tags = ['internet shutdowns', 'RTI'] title = 'RTI responses from MP and Meghalaya show compliance failure with the Anuradha Bhasin Internet Shutdown decision'

 +++